DNC Chair Labels Trump 'Worst President In History Of US' - Calls For Resistance [VIDEO] | John Hawkins' Right Wing News

 Perez seems to be issuing a cattle call to the destructive rioters and vandalists around the country who are themselves “The Resistance” who organize a trail of destruction in opposition to Trump and his administration’s policies.
 Yes, that’s right, the Democrat Party is openly supporting these destructive gatherings and people.

-Left-wing filmmaker Michael Moore published “Resistance Calendar”.
+Left-wing filmmaker Michael Moore published a “Resistance Calendar.”
 Looks like the left is calling for all out war folks… are you prepared for what’s going to happen next?

 WATCH the DNC Chair divisive video below: